Factsheet 07: Locks and security

 If the landlord/agent does not install the locks/devices as requested, they may be in breach of their obligation to provide 'reasonable' security.

-You can apply to the Consumer, Trader and Tenancy Tribunal for orders about:
+You can apply to the NSW Civil and Administrative Tribunal for orders about:

 Contact your local Tenants Advice and Advocacy Service for advice about making an application.